Michigan plans dedicated road lanes for autonomous vehicles

 “For the full-scale implementation, which is enhanced public transit and greater speed, we’ll need the barrier,” Winer said in an interview.

+Other countries are taking similar steps.
+Six Chinese cities, including Beijing, have announced roads designated for tests of self-driving vehicles.
+In Beijing, some 206 miles (332 kilometers) of roads were formally assigned for testing in December.

-Chinese media have reported on a similar project on a new freeway in China, and others have proposed similar ventures in the U.S., but Winer said the Michigan project would be a first.
+Similar ventures have been proposed in the U.S., but Winer said the Michigan project would be a first.

+“There’s no place in the world more important for transportation’s past, present and future than Detroit and Michigan,” said Ford Executive Chairman Bill Ford.
+“Today’s announcement is proof that we don’t plan to cede that future to anyone else.”

 The lanes would be helpful for the current state of autonomous vehicles, which still cannot operate safely with human-driven vehicles under all traffic and weather conditions, said Bryant Walker Smith, a University of South Carolina law professor who studies vehicle automation.